ricezhang11/CS5200-Project2/README.md

    a.
 Filter cars by service start year
    b.
 Filter cars that belong to a certain make and model
 3. Implemented Customer analysis:
-   a. calculate customers' membership titles based on their total transaction amount (>$3000 gold membership, >$2000 silver membership, >$1000 bronze membership).
+   a. calculate customers' membership titles based on their total transaction amount.
    b. search and display customers that have booked with the company for more than certain times.